Gascon campaign of 1345: Exploitation

 The Duke of Normandy lost heart on hearing of the defeat.
 There are accounts that he resigned his command and returned to Paris, only to be reinstated and sent back by his father, the King.
 The French abandoned all of their ongoing sieges of other Anglo-Gascon strongpoints.
 There were reports of the French army disintegrating: men unpaid, even unfed; lack of fodder for the horses; desertion; troops selling their equipment.
-Despite heavily outnumbering the Anglo-Gascon force the Duke of Normandy retreated to Angoulême and disbanded his army, possibly because the French had run out of money.
+Despite heavily outnumbering the Anglo-Gascon force the Duke of Normandy retreated to Angoulême and disbanded his army, possibly because the French had run out of funds.
 Derby was left almost completely unopposed for five months.

 Derby moved south after his victory, falling back on his communications as winter weather was setting in.
 He started clearing French fortifications from the border of English territory: the small castle at Pellegrue surrendered; that at Monségur was stormed.
 He then moved on the large, strongly fortified town of La Réole.
 This occupied a key position on the north bank of the Garonne river, only 35 mi from Bordeaux.
 The town had been English until captured by the French twenty-one years earlier.
 It had enjoyed considerable autonomy and lucrative trading privileges, which it had lost under the French.
 After negotiations with Derby, on 8 November the citizens distracted the large French garrison and opened a gate for the English.
 The garrison fled to the citadel, which was considered exceptionally strong; the English proceeded to mine it.
 The garrison agreed a provisional surrender; if they were not relieved within five weeks they would leave.
 They were allowed to communicate this to the Duke of Normandy, but as he had just disbanded his army, and it was anyway mid-winter, there was little he could do.
 In early January 1346 the garrison left and the English replaced them.
 The town regained its previous privileges.
 Derby spent the rest of the winter there.